ibdgc/ibdgc.org/content/home/demo.md

 widget = "blank"
 headless = true
 weight = 99
-title = "Connect with IBDGC"
+title = "Connect with us"
+subtitle = "Stay in touch with current IBDGC work and the wider IBD research community."

 [design]
 columns = "2"